|Title:||Interim Co-Head Coach|

 |College:||Western New England University '10|

-Kyle Bak joined the University of New Hampshire women’s soccer staff in March 2013 as an assistant coach.
-Bak comes to Wildcat Country after spending time as a New England Revolution Youth Academy Coach and as an assistant coach of the Providence College women’s soccer program where he worked with UNH head coach Sam Lopes.
+Kyle Bak joined the University of New Hampshire women’s soccer staff in March 2013 as an assistant coach and currently serves as interim co-head coach as of April 2014.
+Bak comes to Wildcat Country after spending time as a New England Revolution Youth Academy coach and after working as an assistant coach at Providence College.

 While working with the Friars, Bak worked primarily with the goalkeepers.
 During his tenure, Bak’s work with the goalkeepers helped Providence reach its first BIG EAST postseason appearance since 1994, reaching the tournament quarterfinal round.
 Off the field, his duties included travel coordination, recruiting, academic advising and coordination of clinics.